railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

-To give project managers a direct view of their different projects, the :mod:`account_analytic_analysis` module creates new menus in the Project management module in :menuselection:`Project Management --> Analytic Accounts`.
+To give project managers a direct view of their different projects, the :mod:`account_analytic_analysis` module creates new menus in the Project management module in :menuselection:`Project Management --> Financial Project Management --> Analytic Accounts`.

 .. figure::  images/account_analytic_project_menu.png
    :align: center